-The poems include selections from both male and female poets, many of them I’m hadn’t read before.
-Because the poems are rich in sensory images, they’re ripe for illustration which is a fantastic way to get kids to think deeply about the meaning of the poem.
+The poems for kids in this book include selections from both male and female poets, many of them I’m hadn’t read before.
+Because the poems are rich in sensory images, they’re ripe for illustration, which is a fantastic way to get kids to think deeply about the meaning of the poem.

 I’ve Lost My Hippopotamus by Jack Prelutsky, illustrated by Jackie Urbanovic

 A must-own classic poetry book of funny, memorable poems.

 I’m No Good at Rhyming and Other Nonsense for Mischievous Kids and Immature Grown-Ups by Chris Harris, illustrated by Lane Smith

 If you like to laugh, run to buy this poetry book.
 It’s wordplay at its silliest in the vein of Shel Silverstein with randomness that kids love (misnumbered pages and rivalry between Harris and Smith).
 I dare you not to laugh!

 The Forest has a Song by Amy Ludwig VanDerwater, illustrated by Robbin Gourley